photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

     Before submitting a support request, try to [determine the cause of your problem](troubleshooting/index.md).

 [^1]: Experienced users can [alternatively use the packages](faq.md#installation-packages) at [dl.photoprism.app/pkg/linux/](https://dl.photoprism.app/pkg/linux/README.html) to manually install PhotoPrism on compatible Linux distributions.
 For more installation methods, see our [Getting Started FAQ](faq.md#how-can-i-install-photoprism-without-docker).
-[^2]: Since our current [MicroSD image](raspberry-pi/microsd-image.md) is based on Ubuntu 22.04 LTS, it is not yet compatible with the Raspberry Pi 5, which [requires Ubuntu 23.10+](https://ubuntu.com/download/raspberry-pi).
+[^2]: Since our current [MicroSD image](raspberry-pi/microsd-image.md) is based on Ubuntu 22.04 LTS, it is not yet compatible with the Raspberry Pi 5, which [requires Ubuntu 23.10](https://ubuntu.com/download/raspberry-pi) or later.
 An updated image will be provided as soon as possible.
 [^3]: The default [Docker Compose](https://docs.docker.com/compose/) config filename is `docker-compose.yml`.
 For simplicity, it doesn't need to be specified when running `docker compose` or `docker-compose` in the same directory.
 Config files for other apps or instances should be placed in separate folders.

 *[Raspbian]: Raspberry Pi OS